sintefore/TimeStruct.jl/docs/src/manual/multi.md

 The branching probabilities are equal for all branches as indicated in green in the figure.

-!!! note Constructors for `TwoLevelTree`
+!!! note "Constructors for TwoLevelTree"
     Currently, the functionality for creating  `TwoLevelTree`'s is limited.
 Future versions of the package will expand this functionality to allow creating trees with varying probabilities and different operational time structures for the nodes.